hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/commands.html.md

 ### Run

-An exemplary invocation of watch could be:
+An example use case for watch could be:

 TODO please provide an explanation of what these flags do!